Ciara Sivels: Early life and education

-Sivels joined the University of Michigan in 2013 for her graduate studies, working on Beta-Gamma coincidence-detectors and nuclear forensics with Sara Pozzi.
+Sivels joined the University of Michigan (UoM) in 2013 for her graduate studies, working on Beta-Gamma coincidence-detectors and nuclear forensics with Sara Pozzi.
 Her thesis considered nuclear nonproliferation using radioxenon for nuclear explosion monitoring in collaboration with the Pacific Northwest National Laboratory.
 She developed a new "plug and play" radioxenon detector device to improve monitoring at.
 She received the first Place Poster Award US Department of Energy National Nuclear Security Administration University and Industry Technical Interchange in 2016.

 During her graduate studies, Sivels was one of three black women completing their PhD.
 She engaged with the Detroit Pre-College Engineering Program, supporting high school students from minority backgrounds.
 She also founded the Women in Nuclear Engineering in Radiological Sciences group at UoM.
 In 2018, Sivels was the first black woman to earn a PhD in nuclear engineering at the University of Michigan, considered the top nuclear engineering program in the United States.

 Research

-Sivels joined Johns Hopkins University in 2018.
-Her work at the Applied Physics Laboratory is funded through the Department of Defense, and is highly classified.
+Sivels currently works at the Johns Hopkins Applied Physics Laboratory and her work, funded through the Department of Defense, is highly classified.
 Sivels is a member of the National Society of Black Engineers.